Safety and security

 Avoid using unofficial taxis - ‘taxi piratas’.
 Violent incidents involving tourists have been reported.
 Official taxis are red (or orange at the airport) with a triangular sticker and plastic box on the roof with the name and number of the taxi company.
 Ideally, use radio-dispatched taxis.
 Make sure the driver’s ID is clearly visible on the dashboard and that the driver uses the meter.
 Don’t accept lifts from strangers.

 Car theft and theft from cars are common, even during relatively short stops at restaurant and other car parks.
 Don’t leave valuables in hire cars, even in the boot, and avoid leaving belongings where they can be seen from outside the car.
 Park in secure car parks with visible security staff, or in well-lit busy areas.
 There have been incidents where slashed tyres have given thieves the opportunity to help change your vehicle’s tyres while an accomplice steals from the car.

 If you’re visiting jungle areas you should go with an experienced local guide.
 If you visit a volcano pay strict attention to restrictions on entry to dangerous areas.
 When there is the risk of an eruption the national park is closed to visitors until the danger has passed.

 Emergency contact numbers are: Police Emergency - 911; Ambulance - 911 or 128; Fire Service - 911 or 118; Police Investigative Service - 911 or 2221-5337.

-While air accidents in Costa Rica are rare, there have been 2 fatal incidents since September 2017 involving the light aircraft company Nature Air.
-The company’s operating certificate has been indefinitely suspended by Costa Rica’s civil aviation authority as investigators seek a cause for the December 2017 crash.
+While air accidents in Costa Rica are rare, there have been 2 fatal incidents since September 2017 involving the domestic airline Nature Air.
+The company’s operating certificate has been indefinitely suspended by Costa Rica’s civil aviation authority.

 You can drive in Costa Rica on a UK Driving Licence or an International Driving Permit.